 The University of Pittsburgh recently celebrated the launch of Debates in the Digital Humanities, published by the University of Minnesota Press.
-Thanks to Matt Gold (editor of Debates) and Jamie “Skye” Bianco (at Pitt) for inviting me to the book launch (HTML), where I gave a talk about “Dropping the Digital” on a panel with Jamie, Matt, Doug Armato, Elizabeth Losh, and Stephen Ramsay.
-It was an honor to visit Pitt’s 42-story Cathedral of Learning and to chat with faculty, staff, and students there.
+Thanks to Matt Gold (editor of Debates) and Jamie “Skye” Bianco (at Pitt) for inviting me to the book launch, where I gave a talk about “Dropping the Digital” on a panel with Jamie, Matt, Doug Armato, Elizabeth Losh, and Stephen Ramsay.
+It was truly an honor to visit Pitt’s 42-story Cathedral of Learning and to chat with faculty, staff, and students there.

 25 October 2011

-I’m thrilled to say the Center for Digital Research in the Humanities at the University of Nebraska-Lincoln invited me to be one of three early career scholars to present at this year’s Nebraska Digital Workshop (HTML).
-While there earlier this month, I spoke about my experiences composing a multimodal dissertation and was joined by Kirsten C. Uszkalo and Colin F. Wilder as well as senior scholars, Susan Brown and William G. Thomas, III, who also gave talks.
+The Center for Digital Research in the Humanities at the University of Nebraska-Lincoln invited me to be one of three early career scholars to present at this year’s Nebraska Digital Workshop.
+While I was there, I spoke about the process and technical particulars of composing a multimodal dissertation.
+I was joined by fellow invitees, Kirsten C. Uszkalo and Colin F. Wilder, as well as international scholars, Susan Brown and William G. Thomas, III, who also gave talks.
 Many thanks to Kay Walters and everyone at the Center for hosting me during my first visit to UNL’s campus.
-The Digital Workshop is such an exciting space for critical discussion and experimentation right now.
-Thanks as well to Trevor Muñoz at the Maryland Institute for Technology in the Humanities for writing (HTML) about the Workshop.
+The Digital Workshop is such an exciting space for critical discussion and experimentation.
+Thanks as well to Trevor Muñoz at the Maryland Institute for Technology in the Humanities for writing about the Workshop.